brettvtcrowe/edgar-simple/ROADMAP.md

 ---

-**Current Focus**: Complete TDD Cycle 5 to finish Phase 3 and enable intelligent natural language queries in production.
+**Current Focus**: Complete TDD Cycle 6 to deploy Phase 3 to production and enable intelligent natural language queries for users.